pathwaycom/llm-app/templates/document_store_mcp_server/README.md

 ## Running the Template

-### Pathway License Key
+### Pathway Live Data Framework License Key
-Pathway MCP Server requires a Pathway license key, so before you run the template, you need to set the license key.
-This template is available for free via [Pathway Scale](https://pathway.com/features), for which you can get the license key [here](https://pathway.com/user/license).
+The Pathway Live Data Framework MCP Server requires a Pathway Live Data Framework license key, so before you run the template, you need to set the license key.
+This template is available for free via [Pathway Live Data Framework Scale](https://pathway.com/features), for which you can get the license key [here](https://pathway.com/user/license).
 Once you have your license key, create a `.env` file, in which set `PATHWAY_LICENSE_KEY` to your license key - see `.env.example` for an example of `.env` file.

 ### Locally